schonkopf/oblp/src/content/pages/about.md

     - title: "Build regional capacity"
       text: "Develop joint workshops, training activities, student exchanges, shared protocols, and coordinated observation programmes.
 By connecting expertise and observations across regions, we aim to make marine ecoacoustics more accessible while improving the comparability of soundscape observations worldwide."
 contact:
-  title: "Interested in connecting your observations with OBLP?"
+  title: "Interested in connecting with OBLP?"
   action:
     label: "Get in touch"
     href: "mailto:lintzuhao@as.edu.tw"
 funding:
-  eyebrow: "Funding & sponsors"
+  eyebrow: "Funding & support"
-  title: "Support enabling the research."
+  title: "Supporting long-term observation and collaboration"
   text: "OBLP and its associated research have been supported by competitive research programmes in Taiwan and through international collaborative funding.
 This support has enabled the development of long-term observation networks, cross-ecosystem studies, artificial-intelligence methods, and interdisciplinary soundscape research."
 ---